Screen time for tots: Is it all bad?

 What’s more, reading is good for everyone, even babies.
 It can relieve stress, spark the imagination, increase brain connectivity, decrease depression, improve relationships and help build language skills.

-While teachers and students in classrooms might mark the month with lectures and worksheets, parents can learn alongside their kids at home and experience the joy of reading with these top 10 Black History Month books.
+While teachers and students in classrooms might mark the month with lectures and worksheets, parents can learn alongside their kids at home or in the local library and experience the joy of reading with these top 10 Black History Month books.

 10 Books to Read for Black History Month